🌑

 The U.S. Constitution does not spell out detailed election procedures the way Austria’s B-VG does.
 Instead, voting rights are protected through amendments and federal law:

 That history matters.
 Any scheme that looks like a “test at the ballot box” instantly echoes Jim Crow.
 Even if it is neutral and about party programs, it would be politically radioactive.
-Courts would see it as a de facto literacy/knowledge test, i.e. unconstitutional.
+Courts would likely see it as a de facto knowledge test and unconstitutional.

-Add to that the decentralized U.S. election system: 50 states, thousands of counties, each with their own rules.
-Getting them all to adopt a national quiz is about as likely as me seeing a Half-Life 3 release.
+Add to that the decentralized U.S. election system: 50 states and thousands of counties with their own rules.
+Getting them all to adopt a national quiz is about as likely as seeing a Half-Life 3 release.

-Bottom line: In Austria, the EU and the U.S. this cannot be law.
-But as a thought experiment it still shows how incentives would shift if clarity and checkability suddenly mattered more than vibes.
+Bottom line: in Austria, the EU and the U.S. this cannot be law.
+As a thought experiment it still shows how incentives might shift if clarity and checkability suddenly mattered more than vibes.

 What survives once the gate is gone